abhaysrivastav/CPP/memory.md

 The function ``` createobject(10)``` returns an instance of MyMovableClass by value.
 In such a case, compiler creates a temporary copy of the object as an ravalue, which is passed to the copy constructor.
 The problem here is 2 expensive memory operation are performed.
 First occuring during the creation of temporary rvalue and second during the execution of copy constructor.

+The efficient way to return the large data structure by value, is move constructor and Rule of five.